wangjohn5507/wangjohn5507.github.io/content/authors/admin/_index.md

 ---

 I am currently a graduate student of Computer Science (M.Sc) at [York University (YorkU)](https://www.yorku.ca/) in Canada supervised by Professor [Hung Viet Pham](https://hvpham.github.io/).
-My research interests include Machine Learning, Natural Language Processing, and Software Engineering.
+My research interests include but are not limited to Software Engineering (AI4SE), Natural Language Processing, and Machine Learning.
+More specifically, I focus on optimizing LLMs and FMs for software engineering tasks, such as prompt engineering for code generation.